GABETROLL/holbertonschool-higher_level_programming/python-hello_world/README.md

 6. how to add strings
 7. how to make strings that are 'slices' of other strings
 8. how to redefine a 'str' variable to be its joint specific slices in a specific order to form a new phrase (it's a surprise ;) )
+9. how to find a poem about style guidelines (good advice bu I disagree with the attitude and the phrase "The Zen of Python")